How To Get Rid of Gnats in Plants Using Dish Soap

 Once the trap catches enough gnats, you can dispose of everything inside the bowl into a garbage bag and prepare a new mixture if necessary.
 You can expect to have to do this once every couple of days.

-6. Soak the Entire Plant in Diluted Soap
+6. Soak the Entire Plant in Soapy Water

 I only advise doing this in extreme cases, like when you can’t get a handle on the infestation despite your best efforts.